CEE Standard: Saving

 It is frustrating to study for five years and then be a bartender.
 But if that’s what it takes, be the best bartender you can be, and maybe one day you will own your own bar.

 Your parents are not your financial backup plan.
 As a matter of fact, I think parents should prioritize saving for their own retirement rather than paying for your college.
 After all, there are no scholarships for retirees.
 Besides, if you work hard enough, you can pay your own way through college.

 There are many ways to finance your education, and as a last resort, you can still get a loan, while your parents won’t be able to because they are too old for new lines of credit.
 And if your parents were nice enough to pay for your college degree, once you leave the house, you shouldn’t burden them with your problems.

-So it is my duty to help her grow her estate and enjoy a comfortable retirement, not to ask for money every chance I get.
+So it is my duty to help my mother grow her estate and enjoy a comfortable retirement, not to ask for money every chance I get.
 She is still “the bank of Mom,” as I have often borrowed money from her, but only to invest and build my own little empire.
-It goes without saying that I repay every cent, with an interest that is beneficial for both: around four percent.
-Better than her savings account, but still lower than a bank loan.
+It goes without saying that I repay every cent, at an interest rate that is beneficial for both: around 4 percent — more than the money would earn sitting in her savings account, but still less than a bank loan would cost me.

-I also encouraged her to pay down her mortgage early.
-That saved her a few thousand, and she has been talking to everyone who would listen about how happy she was to be mortgage-free.
+I also encouraged my mom to pay down her mortgage early.
+That saved her a few thousand dollars, and she has been talking to everyone who would listen about how happy she is to be mortgage-free.
 She worked hard to be comfortable in retirement, and it would never occur to me that I am entitled to anything she has worked for before she passes.